Leozartino/course-manager-api/README.md

     <td align="center">
 </table>

-## 📝 Licença
+## 📝 License

-Esse projeto está sob licença.
-Veja o arquivo [MIT](https://choosealicense.com/licenses/mit/) para mais detalhes.
+This project is under a license.
+See the MIT file for more details.
+[MIT](https://choosealicense.com/licenses/mit/) para mais detalhes.